-Seeing as it’s nearly Christmas, and I started the week sharing a festive dish, I thought I would continue the festive theme and share my cranberry and orange infused gin recipe.
+Seeing as it’s nearly Christmas, and I started the week sharing a festive dish, I thought I would continue the festive theme and share my cranberry and orange-infused Christmas gin recipe.
 It has a fresh festive flavour without the sweetness of many drinks of the season.

 You can prepare this now ready for Christmas and it would make a lovely homemade gift for any gin lover.
 Or you could just keep it for yourself – your call!

-The very best bit is that the recipe has a skill level of precisely zero – if you can add some berries to some gin then you can make this recipe!
+The very best bit is that the recipe has a skill level of precisely zero.
+If you can add some berries to some gin then you can make this Christmas gin recipe!
 Aka, my favourite kind of recipe!

 1 cup of fresh or frozen cranberries (see notes below)